 Paracas Peru is worth the trip.
 There’s no better way to say it.
 Paracas is a King’s Paradise with so much to see and do in such a small area of Peru.
 With the hundreds of tourist we’ve transported there over the years everyone enjoyed themselves.
 However one of our clients did break his shoulder trying to do a flip sandboarding.
 HA!
 Not recommened to try doing flips, the landing is a bit harder than you might think in all that sand.

 Where Exactly Is Paracas Peru

 Paracas is located in the Province of Pisco and is about 260KM or 162 miles south of Lima, Peru’s capital city.
 Situated in the Ica region and on the west coast of Peru.
-The drive in one of our netflix blind date cast on a good day is about 4 hours one way.
+The drive in one of our gringotaxis on a good day is about 4 hours one way.
 On a hot dry day an airconditioned car or Van will be appreciated, as the whole ride is through a desert.